NaveenKola2004/PYTHON/README.md

 - More practice in Basics

-- Slove the all assignmet questions solve without using ai tools.
+- Slove the all assignmet questions without using ai tools.